jascdk/esphome_wavinahc9000v3/README.md

     channel: 1
     type: temperature

-If you're using the uStepper RS485 expansion (commonly paired with ESP32-C3 boards), add `module: ustepper` under the `wavin_ahc9000:` block.
-This enables the longer guard times and RX flushing from the timing-optimized branch to prevent truncated acknowledgements.
+If you're targeting an ESP32-C3 DevKit the integration now auto-selects the `esp32_c3` timing profile (you can also set `module: esp32_c3` explicitly).
+When you use the uStepper RS485 expansion, set `module: ustepper` to keep its extended guard timings.
 ```

 ### Comfort Climate Example